The Complete Hong Kong Disneyland Guide: Secrets, Tips, & Magical Must-Dos

 1) Hong Kong Disneyland Railroad: A scenic train ride with a last stop at Fantasyland, the furthest end of the park.

-2) Disney Paint The Night Parade: A larger-than-life pageant with Disney characters on floating LED stages, shimmying to iconic showtunes.
-This half-hour show is the last attraction after all the other rides have closed, and gets crowded quick.
-Secure good viewing spots at least 30 minutes before showtime.
+2) “Momentous” Nighttime Spectacular: A light and fireworks show that debuted in June 2022 — featuring almost 150 Disney and Pixar characters.
+This 20-minute show is the last attraction after all the other rides have closed and gets crowded fast.
+Secure good viewing spots at least 30 minutes before showtime!

 *Pro-tip: We recommend the corner near the gantry, which also lets you quickly exit the park!